Nat Fraser case: Husband loses appeal against wife murder conviction

 "In this case the appeal court considered that the trial judge took into account all the relevant factors before deciding upon the appropriate course of action.
 He reached a balanced and reasonable decision based upon these factors.

-"In such circumstances the court was unable to find fault in his decision."'We are happy'
+"In such circumstances the court was unable to find fault in his decision."

 Mrs Fraser's mother Isabelle Thompson said afterwards of the appeal: "Hopefully we can get on with our lives, it's been never-ending."